What are the Electronic Exchanges? What are the advantages and types of Electronic Exchanges?

 The much lesser volume required floor space of the switch room reduced to about one-sixth.

 Remedial maintenance is very easy due to plug-in type circuit boards.
 Preventive maintenance not required.

 1.3 Influence of Electronics in Exchange Design.

-Electronic logic components on the other hand, can operate a thousand or ten thousand times during a telephone signal.
-This led to a concept of using a single electronic control device to simultaneously process a number of calls on time-sharing basis.
-Though such centralisation of control is definitely more economical it has the disadvantage of making the switching system more vulnerable to total system failure.
-This can, however be overcome by having a standby control device.
+Electronic logic components, on the other hand, can operate a thousand or ten thousand times during a telephone signal.
+This led to a concept of using a single electronic control device to simultaneously process a number of calls on a time-sharing basis.
+Though such centralization of control is definitely more economical it has the disadvantage of making the switching system more vulnerable to total system failure.
+This can, however, be overcome by having a standby control device.

 The impact of electronics on exchanges is not static and it is still changing as a function of advances in electronic technology.

 Many electronic switching systems, including the recent ones, had an electromechanical switching network and used miniature electromagnetic relays injunction and subscriber line equipment None-the-less the trend is towards all electronic equipment for both public and private switching and the switching network has already been made fully electronic with the advent of digital switching.